MicrosoftDocs/edge-developer/microsoft-edge/webview2/concepts/working-with-local-content.md

 ###### Additional web resources

-Local content loaded via virtual host names have http and https URLs.
-These URLs support relative URL resolution, and so an HTML document served via virtual host names can have references such as CSS, script, and image references that are also served via virtual host names.
+Local content that's loaded via virtual host names has http or https URLs.
+These URLs support relative URL resolution, and so an HTML document that's served via virtual host names can have references such as CSS, script, and image references that are also served via virtual host names.

 ###### Additional web resources resolved in WebView2 process